 Vacheron trademark registered in England in 1881

 A correspondent Dominic has a watch with one of these movements.
 The case is a nickel screw back and bezel.
-In the case back is the trademark KF over G within a shield as shown here.
-This trademark was registered by Kurth Frères on 9 August 1910, which removes any doubt about who actually made the movements.
-The question then is: why are some of these movements stamped 'Vacheron'?
+In the case back is the trademark KF over G within a surround as shown in the small image here.
+This trademark was registered by Kurth Frères on 9 August 1910, which to my mind removes any doubt about who actually made these movements.
+The question then is: why are some of these Kurth Frères movements stamped “Vacheron”?

-The two pictures of the same movement but with "Vacheron" on the barrel bridges are ones that I found on the internet, thanks to their respective owners as noted.
-The Vacheron mark is quite crudely done in both cases, and the marks are also completely different, and in different places on the plates.
+The two pictures of the same movement but with Vacheron on the barrel bridges are ones that I found on the internet, thanks to their respective owners as noted.
+The Vacheron mark is quite crudely done in both cases.
+The marks are also completely different, and in different places on the plates.
 These don't look like a mark that the Vacheron Constantin factory would make, but on the other hand they are underneath the gilding, which suggests they were put on when the movements were being made.
-It is difficult to envisage a forger taking the movements apart, stamping the marks, and then having the plates re-gilded
+It is difficult to envisage a forger taking the movements apart, stamping the marks, and then having the plates re-gilded.

 The British Trade Marks Journal on the 19th September 1883 recorded the mark as: No. 27,258.
 Vacheron & Constantin, 1, Rue & Quai des Moulins, Geneva, Switzerland – Four stars arranged elliptically, and the name “ Vacheron ”.

-It appears that the British branch of Vacheron Constantin not only sold watches made in their own factory in Geneva, but from 1881 or perhaps earlier, also bought and imported movements from Kurth Frères, and perhaps others, which were stamped with the British registered "Vacheron" trademark.
+It appears that the British branch of Vacheron Constantin not only sold watches made in their own factory in Geneva but, from 1881 or perhaps earlier, also bought and imported watches from Kurth Frères, and perhaps others, which were stamped with the British registered "Vacheron" trademark.
+All the watches I have seen with cases that are hallmarked have British import hallmarks, showing that they were not cased in Britain but were imported as complete watches.
 All the movements that I have seen with this mark are good quality, with lever escapements, fully jewelled, and with gilded plates.
 But it is clear that they were not made by Vacheron Constantin in Geneva.